heft-lang/hefty-equations/writeup/jfp/response/reviews.md

     censor : ∀ {A} → (String -> String) -> (A !
 Censor, Output, Δ) -> (A !
 Censor)

-This type requires us to apply the handler for `censor` as the first handler, which has the problems we explain on line 131 in the introduction of our paper.
+This type requires us to apply the handler for `censor` as the first handler, which has the problems we explained on line 131 in the introduction of our paper.
 To summarize, if we do not apply it first, then either:

 (1) `Δ` will contain _more_ effects than the rest of the tree, which means we
     must manually apply handlers to make the sub-tree match the effects of the